 - Pure Will: A suitably motivated mere mortal achieves a high degree of competence in crimefighting owing to a combination of extreme training and/or scientific/engineering ability along with native ingenuity; e.g., Batman, the second Blue Beetle (Ted Kord).

 - Superpowerful Genetics: They inherited their powers (whether the same or completely different) from, at least, one superpowered parent or ancestor; e.g., Spider-Man's daughter Spider-Girl, Violet and Dash from The Incredibles, Magneto's twin children Quicksilver and Scarlet Witch or the entire student body of Sky High.
 Tends to overlap with Evolutionary Levels.

-- Evolutionary Levels: They were simply born with powers maybe as a result of a Bizarre Baby Boom or a mere biological fluke that could manifest at any point in their life, though it often occurs during puberty; e.g., the X-Men.
+- Evolutionary Levels: They were just simply born with superpowers maybe as a result of a Bizarre Baby Boom or a mere biological fluke of some kind.
+These powers could manifest at any point in their life, though it often occurs during puberty; e.g., the X-Men.

 - Random Selection: Something totally random that nevertheless isn't an "accident"; e.g., any mutant character.
 Tends to be retconned into one of the others later.

 ...each of which has its associated tropes.
 Any of the last seven may be retconned

 into The Chosen One.
 Supervillains

 also get their powers in these ways, though their accidents tend to be more unlucky, thus initiating their Start of Darkness

 .
 Occasionally, these can be compounded across several characters with a Mass Super-Empowering Event